Chandra Shekhar: In Parliament

 Chandra Shekhar was a member of Rajya Sabha from 1962 to 1977, 1962 to 1968 as an independent supported by Socialist Party and later as member of Congress.
 He was jailed during the Emergency.
 After his release from jail in 1977, he joined Janata Party.
-He was elected to Lok Sabha from Ballia (Lok Sabha constituency) as a member of various incarnations of Janata Party in 1977, 1980, 1989, 1991, 1996, 1998, 1999, and 2004.
+He was elected to Lok Sabha from Ballia as a member of various incarnations of Janata Party in 1977, 1980, 1989, 1991, 1996, 1998, 1999, and 2004.
 He lost that seat only once in that span, in 1984 election.
 After his death, his son Neeraj Shekhar won the ensuing by-poll in 2008.

 Other Ministries

-Minister of Information and Broadcasting (1990-1991)
+Minister of Information and Broadcasting (1990–1991)

 Chandra Shekhar remained the Minister of Information and Broadcasting from 21 November 1990 to 21 June 1991 from Samajwadi Janata Party (Rashtriya) and at that time he was himself the Prime Minister of India.
 He was preceded by V. P. Singh and succeeded by P. V. Narasimha Rao to the position after he resigned from the position of Prime Minister due to loss of support of the alliances.

-Minister of Home Affairs (1990-1991)
+Minister of Home Affairs (1990–1991)

 Like the Minister of I and B, he remained Minister of Home Affairs for the time period of 7 months.
 He was himself the Prime Minister at that time and was preceded by Mufti Mohammad Sayeed and succeeded by Shankarrao Chavan of Indian National Congress.

-Minister of Defence (1990-1991)
+Minister of Defence (1990–1991)

 Along with Ministry of Home Affairs and Information and Broadcasting, he also handled Ministry of Defence under him as the Prime Minister of India.
 He was Minister of Defence for a very short time of 7 months and didn't present the Defence budget.
 He was preceded by V. P. Singh and succeeded by P. V. Narasimha Rao as the Minister of Defence.

-Prime Minister
+Primership (1990-91)

 Chandra Shekhar was prime minister for seven months, the second shortest period after that of Charan Singh.
 Subramanian Swamy was instrumental in forming this government with the support of Congress.
 He also handled the portfolios of Defence and Home Affairs during this period.
 However, his government could not introduce a full budget because on 6 March 1991 Congress withdrew support during its formulation.
-As a result, Chandra Shekhar resigned the office of the prime minister after 15 days on 21 June.
+As a result, Chandra Shekhar resigned the office of the prime minister after 15 days on 21 March.

 Manmohan Singh was his Economic Advisor.
 Subramanian Swamy along with Manmohan Singh and Montek Singh Ahluwalia prepared a series of documents on economic liberalization but could not pass in parliament because Congress withdrew support.
-Jairam Ramesh in his book To the Brink and Back: India’s 1991 Story has written that "Chandrashekhar's Cabinet Committee on Trade and Investment (CCTI) itself had on 11 March 1991 approved the new export strategy which contained the main elements of the 4 July package".
+Jairam Ramesh in his book To the Brink and Back: India's 1991 Story has written that "Chandrashekhar's Cabinet Committee on Trade and Investment (CCTI) itself had on 11 March 1991 approved the new export strategy which contained the main elements of the 4 July package".